replication-kit/travel-rule-asynchronous-implementation/README.md

 ```bash
 pip install -r requirements.txt
 ```

-## Running the simulations

-1. Install the required packages as described above.
-2. Navigate to the `src/` directory.
-3. Open any of the `.ipynb` files (e.g. `Figure2.ipynb`) in Jupyter Notebook or JupyterLab.
-4. Run all cells to reproduce the corresponding figure.

-By default, each notebook uses a moderate number of Monte Carlo repetitions to ensure reasonable execution time.
-Comments in the code indicate where the number of repetitions can be increased to reproduce the exact figures used in the final manuscript.

----

 ## Reproducibility and scope

 The code in this repository is intended to reproduce the qualitative and